fastrgv/Portable-OpenAL-Sound/README.md

 It provides sound-playing capabilities for Ada apps to
 	* asynchronously start and stop music/sound loops,
-	* and initiate transient sounds.
+	* initiate transient sounds,
+	* allow unlimited sound concurrency.

 Examples for each O.S. are included.